rolandmueller/bigdata/streamlit.md

 Some tips:

-Use a `requirements.txt` for managing your Python Packages: e.g. requirements.txt:
+Use a `requirements.txt` for managing your Python Packages: e.g. `requirements.txt`:
 ```txt
 streamlit
 pandas
 ```

-In the Dockerfile you can write somethin like this
+In the `Dockerfile` you can write somethin like this
 ```dockerfile
 FROM python:3.7
 COPY . /app